St Pauls, Bristol: Architecture

-Many of the buildings in St Pauls are Georgian period, with Portland Square and St Paul's Church as particularly fine examples of Georgian architecture in the area.
-Both were designed by Daniel Hague although the original St Pauls Church was to be designed by James Allen in a Greek style.
-Work was started on the church in 1789 and completed in 1794.
-Edward William Godwin, a famous Victorian architect, lived at Portland Square.
-In 2005 the church was converted into its present form as the home of 'Circomedia', a circus school.
+Many of the buildings in St Paul's are from the Georgian period.
+Portland Square and St Paul's Church (completed in 1794) are fine examples of Georgian architecture; both were designed by Daniel Hague.
+The church fell into disuse in 1988, and in 2005 was converted for its present role as the home of Circomedia, a circus school.
+Edward William Godwin (1833–1886), a famous architect, lived in Portland Square.

 Redevelopment plans

-In May 2007 proposals were announced to build about 753000 sqft net of homes, offices and businesses, in the St Pauls area.
+In May 2007, proposals were announced to build about 753000 sqft net of homes, offices and businesses, in the St Paul's area.
 The development, if approved, may include a 600 ft, 40-storey, tower next to the M32 motorway as a new entrance to the city.
 The tower would be a similar shape to the Swiss Re "gherkin" tower in London.

+As of October 2022, updated plans for the Dove Lane site in St Pauls were unanimously approved by Bristol City Council.
+The approved development includes 358 new homes, with 20% designated as affordable housing, as well as retail units and workspace.

 Politics

 St Pauls is part of the Ashley ward of Bristol City Council, along with St Agnes, St Andrews, Montpelier and St Werburghs.
-Ashley ward is represented by three elected councillors on Bristol City Council.
-Currently, these are Mike Davies and Carole Johnson of the Labour Party, and Jude English of the Green Party.
+Ashley ward is represented by three elected councillors.